nmoorcroft/library-webapp/readme.md

 mvn clean package
 ```

-Once built, the webapp can be deployed to a default Apache Tomcat 7 install (http://tomcat.apache.org/download-70.cgi)
+Once built, the webapp can be deployed to a default Apache Tomcat 7 install (7.0.32 and above)

 ### Database config